bronson/geolocal/README.md

 end
 ```

-Now you can call `Geolocal.in_eu?(ip)`.
-If the European Union membership ever changes,
+If European Union membership ever changes, just run `bundle update countries`
-run `bundle update countries` and then `rake geolocal` to bring your app up to date.
+and `rake geolocal` to bring your app back up to date.

 ## Providers